SAP-samples/abap-cheat-sheets/07_String_Processing.md

 - [`REPLACE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapreplace.htm) and [`REPLACE ...
 IN TABLE`](https://help.sap.com/doc/abapdocu_cp_index_htm/CLOUD/en-US/index.htm?file=abapreplace_itab.htm) statements have a similar syntax as `FIND` and `FIND ...
 IN TABLE` statements.
 Refer to the ABAP Keyword Documentation for all possible additions.
 The following code snippets cover a selection.
 - `sy-subrc` is set: 0 (search pattern or section was replaced by the specified content, result was not truncated on the right), 2 (search pattern or section was replaced, result was truncated on the right), 4	(search pattern was not found).
--  `REPLACE` statements can be used to directly replace strings (including substrings, which is not possible with the string function).
+-  `REPLACE` statements can be used to directly replace strings (including substrings, which is not possible with the string function `replace` covered below).

 ``` abap
 "Examples for pattern-based replacements in which data objects are searched for character strings